-- on bail,

-- as not guilty,

-- on parole,

-- on pardon, or

-- upon completing his/her sentence.
+ALL A person is considered an inmate of a penal institution until s/he is released: on bail, as not guilty, on parole, on pardon, or upon completing his/her sentence.
 Individuals involuntarily residing in a halfway house are considered inmates.

-Adult inmates who would be eligible for Medicaid if they were not incarcerated are eligible for Medicaid coverage for in-patient procedures including, but not limited to, labor and delivery.
+MA Adult inmates who would be eligible for Medicaid if they were not incarcerated are eligible for Medicaid coverage for in-patient procedures including, but not limited to, labor and delivery.
 Such individuals are not eligible for outpatient or ambulatory care services through Medicaid.
 If individuals under age 21 in penal facilities require inpatient medical care, they are eligible for Medicaid coverage for the period of the inpatient hospital stay.

-TA NF Inmates are not eliaible for TANF

-FS See TANF
+TANF Inmates are not eligible for TANF GC See TANF FS See TANF